turingschool/front-end-curriculum/lessons/module-1/syllabus-overview.md

 | Robbie Jaeger  | @robbiejaeger | robbie@turing.io |

 ## Module Overview
 Welcome!
 We are excited to share the first six weeks of the program with you.
 As the first of four modules in the Front End program this six weeks is about developing a solid foundation in the fundamentals of HTML, CSS, and Javascript.
 Additionally, we’ll introduce you to test driven development, version control, refactoring, and object oriented programming.
-Module one also includes an introduction to Turing citizenship via special curriculum in community Fridays for M1 students and professional development courses to cultivate your personal brand in anticipation of entering the job market as a front end engineer.
+Module one also includes an introduction to Turing citizenship via special curriculum in community Fridays for M1 students and professional development courses to cultivate your unique developer identity in anticipation of entering the job market as a front end engineer.

 ## Inclusivity Statement
 We understand our community members represent a rich variety of backgrounds and perspectives.
 Turing is committed to providing an atmosphere for learning that respects diversity.
 While working together to build this community we ask all members to: